 In recent times there has been a small but notable volume of traffic from the Western and Southern coal fields that has been being exported through Newcastle rather than the traditional Port Kembla export pathway.
-This volume is generally using paths contracted from the coal fields south of Newcastle and on this basis has been included in the volume forecasts in this Strategy.
+This volume is operating on an ad hoc basis and has not been included in the volume forecasts in this Strategy.